By Mike DuBose

 The following are links to published articles that I consulted during my research for this blog.
 I have included them because you may find them helpful as part of your job search.
 Best of luck!

-© Copyright May 2020 Mike DuBose All Rights Reserved.
+© Copyright Mike DuBose.
+All Rights Reserved.
 We encourage you to share this full article with credits to help others with our purpose: “To Create opportunities to improve lives.”